OpenSourceKyle/personal-packer/README.md

 ## Show debug output

-Packer only has debug output, which is similar to setting a verbosity option (e.g. "-v" or "--verbose") in other programs.
+Packer only has debug output, which is similar to setting a verbosity option (e.g. `-v` or `--verbose`) in other programs.

 ```shell
 # Append `PACKER_LOG=1` environment variable to a packer run like: